istiaque-nuhash/istiaque-nuhash/README.md

 - 👋 Hi, I’m @istiaque-nuhash
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning React.js, Node.js, MERN Stack
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on MERN projects
 - 📫 How to reach me ...

 <!---
 istiaque-nuhash/istiaque-nuhash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.